How to Install Latest Apache Tomcat 8.5.14 in Linux

 4. Now verify the MD5 Checksum against the key.

-Make sure that the output (Hash Value) matches, as in the image below.
+Make sure that the output (Hash Value) matches, as shown below.

-6. Now make Linux scripts executable that is under ‘apache-tomcat-8.0.23/bin/‘ and then create symbolic link of startup and shutdown script for tomcat as:
+6. Now make Linux scripts executable that is under ‘apache-tomcat-8.5.14/bin/‘ and then create symbolic link of startup and shutdown script for tomcat as: